kcarnold/cs344/next_year.md

 * Treat people as more than just data sources or targets to manipulate
 * Investigate where data came from
 * Think through how a system will affect people.
+* Think about what the data doesn't include, what the algorithm ignores or de-emphasizes.
+* Repeat experiments.
+* Notice and document the decisions you're making.
+* Seek understanding of what a system gets wrong (rather than just reporting numbers)

 ## High level